karuppiah7890/blog/content/posts/dead-code-is-dead.md

 #### Special cases where I have not removed dead code

 In very rare cases, I've not removed some unused code.
-For example, we have end to end tests written with Selenum and it has some helper functions.
+For example, we have end to end tests written with Selenium and it has some helper functions.
 These helper functions are like utils (utilities) that we all use to write lot of tests.
 I once noticed that one or two of them are not used anymore.
 They were dead code.
 I could have been brutal and removed them.
 But I noticed that they